by Elena Voronina,

 Besides, when you learn Russian over Skype, your learning envorinment is definitely low stress.
 Firstly, you can have lessons at the comfort of your home.
 Secondly, you don’t need to travel or have a guest.
 Thirdly, enjoy the relaxed atmosphere of an online class with a friendly and patient tutor.
 In short, learn Russian at your convenience and save your money too!

-In this article we did our best to answer your question how long does it take to learn Russian.
-If you take your study time serious – you will be able to have simple conversations in Russian in 3 months.
+So, in this article we did our best to answer your question how long does it take to learn Russian.
+Summing up, if you take your study time serious – you will be able to have simple conversations in Russian in 3 months.

 Here is a testimonial of our student: